pablodecm/phd_thesis/src/102_chapter_2.md

 #### Electron and Photon Reconstruction

-Electron reconstruction is more challenging because it uses the readouts from the inner tracker and the ECAL, both detector being sensitive to additional charged particles coming out from the detector volume, and the latter also to high-energy photons.
+Electron reconstruction is more challenging because it uses the readouts from the inner tracker and the ECAL, both detectors being sensitive to additional charged particles coming out from the interaction volume, and the latter also to high-energy photons.
 Furthermore, electrons lose energy in their curved trajectories through the tracker, thereby complicating an accurate track reconstruction.
 The